Neo-Assyrian Empire: Literature

-The beginnings of Assyrian scholarship is conventionally placed near the beginning of the Middle Assyrian Empire in the 14th century BC, when Assyrians began to take a lively interest in Babylonian scholarship, which they adapted and developed into their own scholarship tradition.
+The beginnings of Assyrian scholarship is conventionally placed near the beginning of the Middle Assyrian Empire in the 14th century BCE, when Assyrians began to take a lively interest in Babylonian scholarship, which they adapted and developed into their own scholarship tradition.
 The rising status of scholarship might be connected to the kings beginning to regard amassing knowledge as a way to strengthen their power.
 There was a marked change in royal attitude towards scholarship; while the kings had previously seen preserving knowledge as a responsibility of the temples and of private individuals, it was increasingly also seen as a responsibility of the king.
-The scholarship appears to have begun already under Tukulti-Ninurta II in the 9th century BC, since he is the first Assyrian king under which the office of chief scholar is attested.
+The scholarship appears to have begun already under Tukulti-Ninurta II in the 9th century BCE, since he is the first Assyrian king under which the office of chief scholar is attested.
 In Tukulti-Ninurta's time the office was occupied by Gabbu-ilani-eresh, an ancestor of a later influential family of advisors and scribes.

 Libraries were built to maintain scribal culture and scholarship and to preserve the knowledge of the past.
 Such libraries were not limited to the temples and royal palaces; there were also private libraries built and kept by individual scholars.
 Texts found in the libraries fall into a wide array of genres, including divinatory texts, divination reports, treatments for the sick (either medical or magical), ritual texts, incantations, prayers and hymns, school texts and literary texts.

 The largest and most important royal library in Mesopotamian history was the Library of Ashurbanipal, an ambitious project for which Ashurbanipal gathered tablets from both Assyrian and Babylonian libraries.
 The texts in this library were gathered both through amassing existing tablets from throughout the empire and through commissioning scribes to copy existing works in their own libraries and send them to the king.
 The Library of Ashurbanipal included more than 30,000 documents.